-There was the whir of the air conditioning in Meeting Room 4D and the crackle of nervous air.
+The air conditioning in Meeting Room 4D whirred, and nervous air cracked.
 Chairs groaned as hunched-over bodies shifted.
-It was time for ‘Risk-a-holics Anonymous’, the monthly self-help meeting for those among us who look for the beats and spasms that come packaged up in the grit and grime of management.
+It was time for ‘Risk-a-holics Anonymous,’ the monthly self-help meeting for those who look for the beats and spasms packaged up in the grit and grime of management.

 By day, they live for spreadsheets and stuttering algorithms, scratching their bottoms and steering the ship away from the rocks of CFO recrimination.
 By night, they gather in a bar to pass around bottles of plonk and swap epiphanies and tales of derring-do.